schellingerhout/schellingerhout.github.io/_posts/2024-05-29-not-getting-messages-from-iphone.md

 2. Enter your phone number and it will send you a code to de-register,
 3. then text a friend with an iPhone to send you a test text message

+## Can Apple fix this?

+Apple would need to have a way to detect that a phone number is no longer associated with an iPhone.
+It may be hard for them to establish systems to do this.
+If messages are continually not delivered or at least not delivered to an iPhone with iMessage associated they need to consider delivering via cell networks

+## Can Cell providers help?

+Yes!
+Cell providers should establish systems to de-register phone numbers with iMessage as they are recycled.
+Or, establish a database for Apple to query to automatically de-register recycled numbers

 ## Conclusion
 I hope that you found this useful or at least interesting.